4dn-dcic/foursight/docs/getting_started.md

 In the body of the check, the first thing to do is initialize a CheckResult object (named `check`, above) using the `init_check_res` function.
 The CheckResult is an object that internally takes care of things like check querying and storing of results in S3.
 It is key that `init_check_res` is **given the connection as its first argument and the exact name of the check function as its second argument.** That is worth repeating: for my check above, named "my_first_check", I must pass that exact string as the second argument to `init_check_res`; otherwise, the check will be stored under a different name and impossible to retrieve using the automated front end.

-The CheckResult has a number of fields that can be set, namely: `status`, `description`, `full_output`, and `brief_output`.
+The CheckResult has a number of fields that can be set, namely: `status`, `summary`, `description`, `full_output`, and `brief_output`.
 These are the displayed values for the check.
 With the exception of status, they are all flexible and can be set to any value you choose within your check.
 Status must be one of: `PASS`, `WARN`, `FAIL`, `ERROR`, or `IGNORE`.
 These fields determine how the check is displayed. `full_output` is generally considered the entire output of the check that you care about, whereas `brief_output` is the output relevant to the final status of the check.
 Consider the revised check, below:

 ```
 @check_function()